Welcome to today's edition of the Rush 24-7 podcast.

 Is that what we want?

-I mean, if you're going to sue a guy for not enforcing the law, and the big thing is Obamacare, and you want him as a result of your lawsuit to be forced to enforce the law, then I don't even know if they've thought about this.
+I mean, if you're going to sue a guy for not enforcing the law and the big thing is Obamacare and you want him as a result of your lawsuit to be forced to enforce the law, then I don't even know if they've thought about this.

-You're asking me, is the real purpose of this that you're thinking they're once again just trying to do this for show to send a message, you say, hey, hey, we're tough on Obama.
+And it could well be that because they may not have thought this through, you're asking me, is the real purpose of this that you're thinking they're once again just trying to do this for show to send a message.

-Hey, we're gonna hold him accountable.
+Hey, we're going to hold him accountable.

-Look at we're gonna sue the guy and just let it end with that.
+And just let it end with that.

 Hey, we're going after the guy.

-But but but get some love back.
+But get some love back.

 Well, I'm telling you, motivations matter.